szabgab/slides/python/fastapi.md

 * Access to SQLite
 * Session ???
 * Can we have the query parameters and the internal variables be different (e.g.   paramName  and param_name ?)
-* Get details from the request header (e.g. Authorization)
-* Set headers in the response
 * handel exceptions (500 errors)